Money Tips & Education

 8. Deal with your debt

-If you have credit card debt, medical debt, personal loans, or other debts, make a plan for knocking them down.
+If you have too much credit card debt, medical debt, or personal loan or other debt, make a plan for knocking that debt down.

 The reason debt should be a priority is that it’s costly.
 The longer you wait to get a handle on debt, the more interest you’ll pay.
 That takes away dollars that could be directed to your financial goals.
 Minimum payments won't cut it, especially if you're stuck with double-digit APRs.